Wandalen/willbe/doc/version2.eng/concept/SectionSubmodule.md

 The section contains information about the submodule.

-Submodule - an individual module with its own configuration <code> will-file </ code>, which is subordinated to another module.
+Submodule is an individual module with its own configuration <code> will-file </ code>, which is subordinated to another module.

 ### Example